-We are delighted to hold a Silver Athena SWAN department award.
+We are proud to hold a Silver Athena SWAN department award.

 We are commiting to advancing equality for all staff and students.
 Find out more

 Welcome from the Pro-Vice-Chancellor and Executive Dean

 "This is an exciting time for us at the University of Exeter Medical School.
 We know our key strength is our people – the students, staff, and supporters, whose talent and commitment help us reach new heights year-on-year.
 We have a proven track record of world-leading research, excellent education and high student satisfaction.
 Since our inception in 2010, we have seen significant growth and development, and this trajectory is set to continue as we develop new programmes and recruit world-class researchers.
 All of our activities have one goal in mind: to improve people’s lives, through better care, treatments, therapies and healthcare systems.

 "In education, we specialise in research-led teaching and in developing socially accountable graduates who are collaborative leaders, committed to life-long scholarship for the service of patients and the public.
 We work closely with our healthcare collaborators in the region, to ensure we are meeting the complex needs of a changing healthcare sector.
 We are training tomorrow’s doctors, scientists and healthcare professionals, and supporting them to be empathic and inquisitive, and to adopt our ethos of putting people first.